 What is interesting is the fact that, unlike other problems in mathematics, this one is very easy to understand because we are all quite familiar with maps.
 In fact, it is easy for us to see that the answer is at least four (as illustrated by Figures 1 and 2).
-Remember, though, we are not asking how many colors are needed for a particular map; we are asking how many colors are needed for any map with any configuration.
+Remember, though, we are not asking how many colors are needed for a particular map; we are asking how many colors are needed for a particular map; we are asking how many colors are needed for a particular map; we are asking how many colors are needed for a particular map; we are asking how many colors are needed for a particular map; we are asking how many colors are needed for any map with any configuration.